jtmoon79/goto_http_redirect_server/README.md

                             to " " (tab character) between fields.
       --shutdown SHUTDOWN   Shutdown the server after passed seconds.
 Intended for testing.
+      --log LOG             Log to file at path LOG.
+Default logging is to sys.stderr.
       --verbose             Set logging level to DEBUG.
 Logging level default is INFO.
       --version             show program version and exit.